jdonaldson/vaxe/README.md

 [vundle]:https://github.com/gmarik/vundle

-# Compiling Haxe Projects with Vihxen
+# Compiling Haxe Projects with vaxe

 ## HXML File Support
-Vihxen supports [hxml build files](http://haxe.org/doc/compiler), which provide all of the arguments for the compiler, similar to a  [make file](http://en.wikipedia.org/wiki/Make_(software).
+Vaxe supports [hxml build files](http://haxe.org/doc/compiler), which provide all of the arguments for the compiler, similar to a  [make file](http://en.wikipedia.org/wiki/Make_(software).

-Vihxen will automatically try to determine the appropriate hxml file you are using.
+Vaxe will automatically try to determine the appropriate hxml file you are using.
 It will also let you easily override this with a specific file (see vim docs for more details).

-Vihxen will specify a custom [makeprg](http://vimdoc.sourceforge.net/htmldoc/options.html#'makeprg') using the given hxml file.
+Vaxe will specify a custom [makeprg](http://vimdoc.sourceforge.net/htmldoc/options.html#'makeprg') using the given hxml file.
 The makeprg will cd to the directory containing the hxml, execute the haxe compiler with the hxml file, and pipe output to stdout.

-Vihxen will also specify an [errorformat](http://vimdoc.sourceforge.net/htmldoc/options.html#'errorformat'), so that errors and trace messages show up in the [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix)
+Vaxe will also specify an [errorformat](http://vimdoc.sourceforge.net/htmldoc/options.html#'errorformat'), so that errors and trace messages show up in the [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix)